How to buy International Flavors-and-Fragrances (IFF) shares in Australia

 International Flavors-and-Fragrances share price volatility

-Over the last 12 months, International Flavors-and-Fragrances's shares have ranged in value from as little as US$98.2887 up to US$148.17.
+Over the last 12 months, International Flavors-and-Fragrances's shares have ranged in value from as little as US$102.2047 up to US$156.1442.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while International Flavors-and-Fragrances's is 0.9734.
-This would suggest that International Flavors-and-Fragrances's shares are less volatile than average (for this exchange).
+The market (NYSE average) beta is 1, while International Flavors-and-Fragrances's is 1.0151.
+This would suggest that International Flavors-and-Fragrances's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 International Flavors-and-Fragrances overview